See Improved Behavior in 7 Days With This Easy Positive Affirmations Plan

-Positive affirmations can be highly effective for encouraging our kid’s good behaviour.
+Positive affirmations and reinforcement can be highly effective in encouraging more positive behavior from your child.
 Think about how you feel when your boss gives you a pat on the back, or your husband praises your cooking.
-Our kids are the same, it feels good to have the good pointed out.
+Our kids are the same way, it feels good to have the good pointed out.

-How To Give Positive Affirmations
+How To Give Positive Reinforcement Effectively

-- Stop what you are doing and give full undivided attention to your child.
+1. Stop what you are doing and give full undivided attention to your child.

-- Describe what you see and how it makes you feel.
+2. Describe what you see and how it makes you feel.
 “I see a clean room and laundry put away, that makes me feel so happy!”

-When To Give Positive Affirmations
+When To Give Positive Reinforcement & Affirmation

 What To Give Positive Affirmations About